merchantprotocol/Total-Widget-Control/readme.txt

 [TotalWidgetControl.com](http://www.TotalWidgetControl.com/ "Total Widget Control") Codex, Tutorials, Support Forum, and also a Questions and Answers section.

-= What if I have a problem with my installation? =

-That's why we're here, [TotalWidgetControl.com](http://www.TotalWidgetControl.com/ "Total Widget Control") and here support@5twentystudios.com.
-The tech support provided by 5Twenty Studios, a U.S.A based company, will overcome any issues that you may have with your installation.
-We've gone to great lengths to make our users happy, we'll do the same for you.

-= The free version of this software is designed for small websites =

-We are interested in providing excellent software solutions to this community, therefore we unlock the greatest TWC features with the purchase of a PRO license.
-The sales of the PRO license will help us to launch greater plugins in the days to come.

 = What features does Total Widget Control Provide? =

 TWC provides numerous very helpful features for dynamically managing your website and it's widgets.
 The following are just a couple of the features you will find: